 Make sure to properly connect the protective grounding terminal on the bottom face.
 Failure to do so may result in electric shock.
-If you do not connect the protective grounding terminal on the bottom face, it will come off from the CE conformity.

 4 GENERAL INSTRUCTIONS

 4-1.
 Connecting loads

 - When connecting loads to the unit, use round crimp-style terminals, etc. to ensure loads are securely connected to the output terminals. - Use cables that have sufficient current capacity for the wiring to be connected. - · Be sure to turn off the unit (output off) before connecting or disconnecting cables to and from the wiring. - The unit is equipped with a capacitor of several thousands of μF that is connected to output terminals, and a circuit for discharging the charged capacitor while the unit is turned off (output off).